alyeshaaziz049-sudo/digital-health-GPH-/README.md

 * Pollution levels
 * other indicators

-Some new values (infection rate and death rate per 100,000 people) are calculated inside the code.
+new values including infection rate and death rate per 100,000 people are calculated in the code.

 -----------------------------------

 ## Packages

-The project is made in **R** using these packages:
+The project is made in **R** using following packages:

 * pacman __ for package management
 * shiny __ for building the interactive web application